Bremer Marine Park: Management plan

-The Australian Marine parks South-west Network Management plan acts to preserve the Bremer Marine Park ecosystem and maintain its biodiversity in accordance with Cultural, Heritage Socio-economic and Natural values.
-Bremer Bay Marine park is listed as an IUCN category II national park and was proclaimed under EPBC Act.
-The IUCN protects two areas in the Marine park being the national park and special purpose zone.
+The Australian Marine Parks South-west Network Management plan acts to preserve the Bremer Marine Park ecosystem and maintain its biodiversity in accordance with Cultural, Heritage Socio-economic and Natural values.
+Bremer Bay Marine Park is listed as an IUCN category II national park and was proclaimed under EPBC Act.
+The IUCN protects two areas in the Marine Park being the national park and special purpose zone.
 Both the IUCN and EPBC Act contribute to the protection of the environment and biodiversity in Bremer Marine Park.

 Natural values

-Bremer Bay contains two key ecological features being the ‘Albany Canyon group and adjacent shelf break’, and the ‘Ancient Coastline at 90-120 metres depth contour’.
+Bremer Bay contains two key ecological features being the 'Albany Canyon group and adjacent shelf break', and the 'Ancient Coastline at 90-120 metres depth contour'.
 The Albany Canyon group and adjacent shelf break includes Bremer Canyon which hosts many species of marine life.
 This is most likely due to upwelling events in the Canyon.
 Upwelling in the canyon is evidenced by higher levels of chlorophyll found in surface water.
 This is a possible indicator that nutrients have been upwelled to the surface.
 Higher concentrations of chlorophyll often lead to higher levels of productivity in oceans.
 This provides reasoning for the abundance of marine life in Bremer Bay Canyons.

 The Ancient Coastline contains terraces and steps due to changes in sea level.
 The most prevalent steps and terraces can form large escarpments which can induce small upwelling events, which as previously mentioned cause higher abundance of marine life.

-The Bremer Marine Park also contains two significant bioregions forming parts of the Southern province and South west shelf province.
-The South West Shelf Province is an area significantly impacted by the Leeuwin current.
+The Bremer Marine Park also contains two significant bioregions forming parts of the Southern Province and Southwest Shelf Province.
+The Southwest Shelf Province is an area significantly impacted by the Leeuwin Current.
 This area is hence a diverse area for organisms as mentioned in the environment, flora and fauna section.
-The Southern province is populated by numerous deep submarine canyons reaching depths of approximately 5900m.
+The Southern Province is populated by numerous deep submarine canyons reaching depths of approximately 5900m.

-Species and habitats are also highly significant to Bremer Bay and are mentioned above in the Environment, Flora and Fauna section.
+Species and habitats are also highly significant to Bremer Bay and are mentioned above in the Environment, flora and fauna section.